dipakchindalia/dipakchindalia/README.md

 - 👋 Hi, I’m @dipakchindalia
-- 👀 I’m interested in php
+- 👀 I’m interested in Frontend web development
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning HTML CSS and reactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development(Frontend)
-- 📫 Post a message on my profile
+- 📫 You can find my work in one of my repository.

 <!---
 dipakchindalia/dipakchindalia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.